OSHW/HackerBot/README.md

 HackerBot
 =========

-Hackerbot 3D printer is based on Ultimaker design and on various RepRap parts.
+Hackerbot 3D printer is based on Ultimaker XY core design

-It was build using a lot of aluminium parts, chromed shafts, a reliable DD1 extruder and E3D hotends for ultimate performance.
+It was build using CNC aluminium parts, quality chromed shafts and bushings, a reliable extruder and E3D hotends for ultimate performance.

 Hackerbot has been build to last a lifetime.

-We also added a WiFi and Ethernet connection (Octoprint) and big stepper motor for smooth, quiet and reliable motion.
+We also added a Raspberry Pi for WiFi and Ethernet connection (Octoprint) and as optional big stepper motor for smooth, quiet and reliable motion.

-We designed it observing, when it was possible, the standards used in RepRap community so you will find easy to change some parts with others (ex. hotends)
+We designed it observing, when it was possible, the standards used in RepRap community so you will find easy to change some parts with others (ex. hotends, extruders, etc.)

-Many parts are designed to be build with good labs tools, but we also provide CAM for labs with CNC machines.

-Current version of the HackerBot is 2.0 (1/Jun/2015)
+Current version of the HackerBot is 2.1 (20-Dec-2015)

 ''The HackerBot is an open source 3D Printer under CC-SA-BY license.''

 Main Features
 --------------

-* Print area: 300x200x250mm
+* Print area: 300x200x200mm (with Heatbed)
 * Modular Head.
 Dual extruder with second extruder interchangeable.
 * High quality aluminium frame and parts.
 Last a lifetime.
 * Easy of use: Wifi (Octoprint) and/or big LCD display & SD Card
-* know printable materials: ABS, PLA, HIPS, Nylon, rubber*
+* know printable materials: ABS, PLA, HIPS, Nylon, Polycarbonate
-* Big stepper drivers for trouble free operation
+* Optional: big stepper drivers for trouble free operation

 * width: 510mm
 * height: 650mm